 The software talent gap in aerospace & defense

 According to McKinsey & Company, the aerospace and defense sector is losing tech talent at an alarming rate.
 These hard to find candidates are fleeing to other sectors and large tech firms; in fact, there are about 50,000 unfilled positions in the industry, most of them in technology.
 Aerospace software and systems are becoming so expansive that the challenges in the complexity are doubling every 4 years.
-So what are companies doing in the unpresented competition?
+So how are companies tackling the software talent gap in aerospace and defense?

 - Rethink the Employee Value Proposition: traditional companies need to market to younger talent – those who are more interested in purpose, flexibility, collaboration, and inclusion.
 Think a “mission-first, software-centric proposition.”